audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     As a workaround, make a different sound card your default when using Audacity, but please let us know if this affects you so that we can track down and solve the problem.

+ * Windows Vista only: If no input device (such as a microphone) is enabled and connected, clicking Help > Audio Device Info causes a crash.

  * Mac OS X only: Some users find that after running Audacity other media players don't produce any sound or crash.
 Audacity tries to select the best